Pedrojok01/Ethernaut-Solutions/solutions/22_Dex.md

 forge script script/22_Dex.s.sol:PoC --rpc-url sepolia --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY --watch
 ```

+> Note that for more complex calculations, we could have used a fuzzer to try random values for us and get to the same conclusion.

 ## Takeaway

-- Always be careful when dealing with division in Solidity.
+- Always be careful when dealing with arithmetic and division in Solidity.
+- Fuzzer like Foundry & Echidna are your best friends to easily test all (most of) calculations edge cases.
 - Always use multiple sources of truth in your contracts (Chainlink and UniswapV3 TWAP are more reliable than UniswapV2).

 ## Reference